Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Brighton, IA 52540

 Lake Darling State Park is a great place for a family cookout.
 A number of scenic picnic areas overlook the lake.
-An open picnic shelter is available for use and may be reserved online through the park reservation system.
+Two open picnic shelters are available for use and may be reserved online through the park reservation system.

-The newest addition to the Lake Darling landscape is the lodge.
+This park is also home to the Lake Darling Lodge.
 Completed in 2008, the lodge is quickly becoming a popular place for reunions, parties and weddings.
 Reservation for the lodge can be made online through the park reservation system.

 Camping cabins may be reserved for a 2-night minimum stay.
 The cabins sleep four and are equipped with a bunk bed, futon, and table with chairs.
+They also contain a microwave, minifridge, and an outdoor fire pit.
 They are located only a short distance from the modern rest room and shower building in the campground.
 The cabins can be reserved online through the park reservation system.

 Lake Darling has a large and well equipped campground.
-A total of 118 campsites are present, 81 with electrical hookups.
+A total of 80 campsites are present, 51 with electrical hookups and 15 full hookups.
 The campground has 2 modern rest room buildings, as well as a conveniently located trailer dumping station.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 There is playground equipment in the campground.

 Lake Activities (swimming, boating, fishing)